Our free weekly newsletter delivers curated home decor and furniture picks, expert design advice, and more. Join 4,000+ subscribers.

-Now, however, reclining couches are available in a variety of stylish options – from the very modern to the very traditional.
-According to interior designer Kevin Francis O’Gara, with their ability to adjust to exactly the positioning your mood requires, “recliner sofas can add a new level of comfort to your living room.”
+Now, reclining couches are available in a variety of stylish options – from trendy mid-century modern styles with chic metal legs, to traditional overstuffed chenille and leather sofas that beg you to put your legs up after a long day.
+According to interior designer Kevin Francis O’Gara, “Recliner sofas can add a new level of comfort to your living room.”

-Our team put together a guide to nine of the best recliner sofas of 2022, as well as information on styles, features, and more to look for when shopping for one.
+Our team put together a guide to ten of the best recliner sofas of 2023, as well as information on styles, features, and more to look for when shopping for one.

 The Couch by Homebody is completely modular and designed for comfort with the option to add reclining seats to your chosen configuration.
 Each reclining module is fully automatic and instantly adjustable, with just 2 inches of clearance necessary at all times.